Ecotourism and Community Volunteering in Asia

 Help local people; make them less dependent on tour operators.
 Train them to take care of tourists.
 Teach them English and skills to become a good guide.
 Help them understand what tourists are looking for!
 Prepare tourist information.

 Community based eco-tourism is the best way to create local awareness about the benefits of conservation work and wildlife protection.

 An ecotourism volunteer works to help local villagers and rice farmers to earn an extra income, whilst also protecting their environment!
 Watch a video about a Laos Eco Tourism Project made by some of our volunteers.

 What and where?

-Eco volunteers get involved in a variety of work as they agree with the local community.
-Creating awareness about the benefits of local conservation work and wildlife protection is always an objective.
+Our eco volunteers get involved in a variety of work as agreed on with the local community.
+Creating more awareness about the benefits of local conservation work and wildlife protection is always an objective.

-Teaching English is important.
+Teaching English is important too.
 Village guides and host families who speak some English are more successful.
 A guided tour in English adds more value to the trek!

-Volunteers can help build trails, improve tourist services and activities, trekking advice, survival tricks in the jungle, like extracting water from a vine, how to spot wildlife.
+Volunteers can help build trails, improve tourist services and activities, offer trekking advice, and teach survival tricks in the jungle, such as extracting water from a vine and how to spot wildlife.

 Openmind Projects works with the National Park, Wildlife and Plant Conservation Department of Thailand.
 Contact us for more information about special activities and plans.